barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 Since the digital collateral has itself a fluctuating price This class of stablecoins achieves a virtual peg to a real-world currency by an elegant set of market incentives

-At their core
-stablecoins are on-ramp/off-ramp systems either implicitly or explicitly (in the case of DAI)
+At their core stablecoins are on-ramp/off-ramp systems either implicitly or explicitly (in the case of DAI) Their utility has been in offering a stable unit of account in the super-volatile crypto-currency space

 ### Libra

-Libra combines some of the concepts mentioned above
+Libra combines some of the concepts mentioned above to offer a blockchain based payment network.

-Libra is an asset-backed digital currency

 ![Libra payments](../images/payments/payments-libra.png)